Roybridge

 Roybridge (Drochaid Ruaidh, 'the bridge over the Roy') is a small village, that lies at the confluence of the rivers River Roy and River Spean, located 3 mi east of Spean Bridge, in Kilmonivaig Parish, Inverness-shire, Scottish Highlands and is in the Highland administrative area.

+Transport

-Roybridge is on the A86 between Spean Bridge and Newtonmore, and has a station on the (former West Highland Railway) line, served by trains passing between Crianlarich and Fort William.
+Roybridge is on the A86 between the settlements ofSpean Bridge and Newtonmore, and has a railway station with one platform on the (former West Highland Railway) line, served by trains passing between Crianlarich and Fort William.